This function projects SDM models to new scenarios

 object.

-returns the data from scenarios in a sdm_area
+get_scenarios_data returns the data from scenarios in a sdm_area or

 Examples